A woman with tattoos operates a professional film camera in a grocery store.

 Famous Lost-in-Translation Titles

-• The Sixth Sense in China evolved into He’s a Ghost! effectively spoiling the movie.
+• The Sixth Sense in China became He’s a Ghost! effectively spoiling the movie.

 • The Dark Knight in Spaconsequentlyed into The Night of the Knight, which sounds more like a medieval documentary.